The Church of God, Alexander Jackson Sr. General Overseer

-The Church of God, Alexander Jackson Sr. General Overseer, formerly The Church of God under the leadership of Bishop James C. Nabors, is a Pentecostal Christian denomination with roots in the late 19th-century American Holiness movement and early 20th-century Pentecostal revival.
+The Church of God is a Holiness Pentecostal Christian denomination with roots in the late 19th-century American Holiness movement and early 20th-century Pentecostal revival.
 It shares a common history with The Church of God (Charleston, Tennessee) (TCOG) until 2006 when a separation occurred.
 The official name is The Church of God.
 The phrase Alexander Jackson Sr. General Overseer is added to distinguish this group from many others called Church of God.

 The Church of God claims a membership from many states in the United States and 24 nations worldwide.
 The official publication of The Church of God, The Arise Shine, is printed monthly in Cleveland, Tennessee and sent out internationally.
-The church's general headquarters are located in Cleveland.
+The church's general headquarters are located in Cleveland, Tennessee.

 History

 Origins

 The Church of God developed from a movement led by Richard Spurling and Ambrose Jessup Tomlinson which would become in 1903 the Church of God.
 Throughout its history the Church of God movement has experienced a number of divisions.
 In 1923, Tomlinson was impeached as General Overseer of the Church of God (Cleveland, Tennessee).
 This caused a part of the church to separate and form the Church of God of Prophecy which continued to be led by Tomlinson.
 In 1943, he was succeeded by his son Milton Ambrose Tomlinson who served as General Overseer until his retirement in 1990.

 That year during the election of M. A. Tomlinson's successor, another schism occurred.
 One group within the Church of God of Prophecy declared that the selection process of Tomlinson's successor was a departure from what had historically been perceived as "theocratic government" within the body's governing structure and procedure.
 In 1993, this group called for a "solemn assembly", borrowing an Old Testament term for corporate devotion to prayer to rhetorically emphasize its earnestness.
 Coincidentally, the "solemn assembly" resulted in the formation of The Church of God (Charleston, Tennessee).
 Robert J. Pruitt was chosen to be the new overseer, and he remained so until 2006, when age-related disability prompted his retirement.